Open Accessibility Menu

 Therapy is typically provided by licensed social workers, mental health counselors, or marriage and family therapists.
 Therapists hold a master’s degree and complete additional training in specific interventions.
 Our therapists work closely with medication management and community support providers, as well as any other supports that you feel are appropriate, such as school staff or faith leaders.

-Movement Therapy for Adults
+Movement Therapy

 • Begin with an individual session to prepare for group